sqlraft/hctree/doc/hctree/replication.md

   *  Calculating hash values compatible with those written to the baseline table by the <a href=truncating>sqlite3\_hct\_journal\_truncate()</a>
      API.
-These are required to determine that it really is possible to synchronize two nodes.
+These are required to determine that two nodes really do have a compatible history and can be synchronized.

   *  Dealing with holes in the journal after node synchronization is complete - when the missing transactions are completely lost and